Editor’s Note: This article was updated with final prices and other details following the second auction.

-More than three years after the high-profile divorce proceedings of New York real estate developer Harry Macklowe and his wife, Linda, their art collection has become the most expensive to ever sell at auction, raking in $922.2 million over the course of two different sales.
+Nearly three years after the high-profile divorce proceedings of New York real estate developer Harry Macklowe and his wife, Linda, a portion of their art collection has smashed estimates to sell for over $676 million.

-An initial batch of 35 artworks went under the hammer last November, including pieces by Pablo Picasso, Andy Warhol and Cy Twombly.
-A work by abstract painter Mark Rothko fetched $82.5 million while Jackson Pollock's "Number 17, 1951" sold for over $61 million to set a new record for the artist's work.
-On Monday evening, the final 30 works sold for a combined $246.1 million, with works by Jeff Koons, Gerhard Richter, Willem de Kooning and Agnes Martin.
-Highlights included another untitled painting by Rothko, which sold for $48 million and a self-portrait by Warhol that fetched $18.7 million.
-By the end of the night, it was a "white glove sale," meaning every work had been sold.
+An initial batch of 35 artworks went under the hammer Monday, including pieces by Pablo Picasso, Andy Warhol and Cy Twombly.
+A work by abstract painter Mark Rothko fetched $82.5 million while Jackson Pollock’s “Number 17, 1951” sold for over $61 million to set a new record for the artist’s work.

 “It’s a collection that has never been moved (or) touched,” said Grégoire Billault, chairman of contemporary art for Sotheby’s, at a press event announcing the two-part auction last September.
 “Quite often, when we have collections for sale, a lot of it has been sold already, or some (works) are given to museums; others are given to members of the family.”